 Instead, here are some things you can try to combat that extra heat in your home…

-Keep heat and and humidity from forming in your kitchen and bathrooms.
+Use Exhaust Fans: Keep heat and humidity from forming in your kitchen and bathrooms.

 Experiencing An A/C Breakdown?

-If you are seeing (and feeling) more than a few degrees temperature swing from what your thermostat is set at during these hot days, you could be experiencing an air conditioner break down.
+If you are seeing (and feeling) more than a few degrees temperature swing from what your thermostat is set at during these hot days and your system is blowing warm air, you could be experiencing an air conditioner break down.